zhullyb/monyhar/monyhar/android_webview/docs/aosp-system-integration.md

 [AOSP](https://source.android.com) (e.g. Android device manufacturers or
 maintainers of custom ROM images) who wishes to rebuild, update, modify, or replace WebView in the system image for their Android device.
-This is not intended for Chromium developers who simply wish to run their local build of Chromium on a device.
+This is not intended for Monyhar developers who simply wish to run their local build of Monyhar on a device.

 Originally WebView was part of the Android framework, but since Android 5.0 (Lollipop) the WebView implementation has been provided by a separate APK.
 This